sthoresen/go-event-alerts/privacy-policy.md

-- __Company__ (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to GO Event Alerts.
+- __Company__ (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to LatentDreamLabs.